CS342/2023-Utah/README.md

 This project is based on [ContinousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery), and [Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication) provided using the MIT license.

-You can find a list of contributors in the `CONTRIBUTORS.md` file.
+You can find a list of contributors in the [CONTRIBUTORS.md](https://github.com/CS342/2023-Utah/blob/main/CONTRIBUTORS.md) file.

-The CS342 2023 Utah Team Application is licensed under the MIT license.
+The U-STEP application is licensed under the [MIT license](https://github.com/CS342/2023-Utah/blob/main/LICENSES/MIT.txt).